ElliotKillick/qvm-create-windows-qube/README.md

   -h, --help
   -t, --template Make this qube a TemplateVM instead of a StandaloneVM -n, --netvm <qube> NetVM for Windows to use
-  -s, --seamless Enable seamless mode persistently across reboots -o, --optimize Optimize Windows by disabling unnecessary functionality for a qube -y, --spyless Configure Windows telemetry settings to respect privacy -w, --whonix Apply Whonix recommended settings for a Windows-Whonix-Workstation -p, --packages <packages> Comma-separated list of packages to pre-install (see available packages at: https://chocolatey.org/packages)
-  -i, --iso <file> Windows media to automatically install and setup (default: win7x64-ultimate.iso) -a, --answer-file <xml file> Settings for Windows installation (default: win7x64-ultimate.xml)
+  -w, --with-internet Allow network traffic to internet at first boot only" -i, --iso <file> Windows media to automatically install and setup (default: win7x64-ultimate.iso) -a, --answer-file <xml file> Settings for Windows installation (default: win7x64-ultimate.xml) -p, --post-iso <file> Media containing 'run.bat' to run at firstboot
 ```

 ### Examples

+#### Download Microsoft Windows ISO

+The script `windows/isos/download-windows.sh` helps to do download official Microsoft Windows ISO to be used by `qvm-create-windows-qube`.

+#### Post installation ISO

+The `qvm-create-windows-qube` tool allows to specify a first boot automated installation content with the help of an ISO.
+The entrypoint of this ISO is the batch script `run.bat` (specified in the answer file).
+The script `post/create-post-media.sh` allows to generate such media.
+The generated ISO is located at `post/post.iso`.

+##### Default post ISO

+By default, it generates a post ISO with content in `post/default`.
+This is currently some of the legacy options provided by this tool on Qubes R4.0: `--optimize`, `--spyless` and `--whonix` (see `Privacy` section).
+The packages option feature remains available but manual definition of `packages` variable is needed in `default/run.bat`.

+##### Disassembler0/Win10-Initial-Setup-Script

+The scripts provided by https://github.com/Disassembler0/Win10-Initial-Setup-Script are available for being integrated as first boot installation.
+For that, run in folder `post`:

+`[user@windows-mgmt post]$ ./create-post-media.sh Win10-Initial-Setup-Script-3.10`

+#### Creating Windows VM

 Windows 7:

-`./qvm-create-windows-qube.sh -n sys-firewall -soyp firefox,notepadplusplus,office365proplus work-win7`
+`[user@windows-mgmt qvm-create-windows-qube]$ ./qvm-create-windows-qube.sh -n sys-firewall work-win7`

-Windows 10 (After downloading with `download-windows.sh`):
+Windows 10:

-`./qvm-create-windows-qube.sh -oyp steam -i win10x64.iso -a win10x64-pro.xml game-console`
+`[user@windows-mgmt qvm-create-windows-qube]$ ./qvm-create-windows-qube.sh -i win10x64.iso -a win10x64-pro.xml -p post/post.iso work-win10`

-Windows 10 LTSC:

-`./qvm-create-windows-qube.sh -n sys-whonix -oyw -i win10x64-ltsc-eval.iso -a win10x64-ltsc-eval.xml anon-win10`

 Windows Server 2019:

-`./qvm-create-windows-qube.sh -n sys-firewall -oy -i win2019-eval.iso -a win2019-datacenter-eval.xml fs-win2019`
+`[user@windows-mgmt qvm-create-windows-qube]$ ./qvm-create-windows-qube.sh -n sys-firewall -i win2019-eval.iso -a win2019-datacenter-eval.xml fs-win2019`

 ## Security

-qvm-create-windows-qube is "reasonably secure," as [Qubes](https://www.qubes-os.org) would have it.
+qvm-create-windows-qube is "reasonably secure" as [Qubes](https://www.qubes-os.org) would have it.

-- `windows-mgmt` is air gapped
 - The entirety of the Windows qube setup process happens is done air gapped
-    - There is an exception for installing packages at the very end of the Windows qube installation
+    - There is an exception for the automated first boot process.
+An option `--with-internet` allows network traffic on the `NetVM` provided for the generated Windows VM.
-- Entire class of command injection vulnerabilities eliminated in the Dom0 shell script by not letting it parse any output from the untrusted `windows-mgmt` qube
-    - Only exit codes are passed by `qvm-run`; no variables
-    - This also mitigates the fallout of another [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)) Bash vulnerability
 - Downloading of the Windows ISOs is made secure by enforcing:
     - ISOs are downloaded straight from Microsoft controlled subdomains of `microsoft.com`
     - HTTPS TLS 1.2/1.3